Barissa-Imran/aheri-malika-theme/README.md

 **Text Domain:** Malika

+> Be sure to also make use of the malika event plugin [here](https://github.com/Barissa-Imran/malika-events-plugin/)

 This theme, unlike wordpress has a **CC-BY-NC-SA** license.
 Use is restricted but be share to make something cool and have fun with it.